taianunes/oracle-dynamic-table-audit/README.md

 ## 1. Introduction

+This tools's goal is to provide a feature that allows control which DML can be executted on a table and audit those commands.

+The access can be customized based on a whitelist table named as `MONIT_DML_ACCESS`.

-This repository contains the steps to create a set of Oracle PL/SQL objects for auditing changes on table stored data and access control to DML commands.
+The scripts on this repository contains the steps to create a set of Oracle objects needed.

-The set of objects types are:
+Following object types are created:

 - TABLES:
   * *Store audit data and DML access control*